Therapy Blog

 Autism, Asperger’s and Neurodiversity

-Posted January 14, 2021 by Cristina Vrech
+Posted on Thursday, January 14th, 2021 by Cristina Vrech

 There is often confusion around what Asperger’s actually means.
 Once known as ‘Asperger’s syndrome’, there is also a medical terminology called ‘Autism Spectrum Disorder (ASD)’, which illustrates that there is not an exact science and it is not always easy or straightforward to define and identify presentation and symptoms.